Ram pressure stripping in the EAGLE simulation: Toy Model Deviations from the Simulation

 For the II gas in Figure \ref{fig9}, we see that the median ratio between the toy model gas surface density and that in the simulation tends to be close to one, although at high ram pressures, some galaxies have significantly lower densities in the toy model than in the simulation.
 The latter effect is even more pronounced for the NN and IN gas, for which the toy model strongly underpredicts the gas mass surface density at high ram pressures.

 We emphasize that none of the trends seen in Figure \ref{fig9} are the result of differing amounts of gas being stripped in the toy model versus the simulation.
-This is because the values of $\Sigma$ used to create Figure \ref{fig9} are computed using all of the gas particles that are bound to the subhalo at the beginning of each timestep, regardless of whether they become unbound by the end of the timestep.
-Thus, the difference in $\Sigma$ is due to the different final positions of the gas particles predicted by the toy model and simulation, rather than due to particles being excluded due to becoming unbound.
+This is because the values of $\Sigma_{\mathrm{gas}}$ used to create Figure \ref{fig9} are computed using all of the gas particles that are initially bound to the subhalo, regardless of whether they have become unbound in the subsequent simulation output.
+Thus, the difference in $\Sigma_{\mathrm{gas}}$ is due to the different final positions of the gas particles predicted by the toy model and simulation, rather than due to particles being excluded due to becoming unbound.
 For the NN and IN gas especially, the toy model predicts a gas distribution that is more diffuse in the direction perpendicular to the ram pressure than the simulation.

-The results seen in Figure \ref{fig9} are similar to those seen in Figure \ref{fig4}, which presented the evolution of $\Sigma$ for only the bound particles remaining at each time during the long-timescale integration.
-In Figure \ref{fig4}, $\Sigma$ of both the initially ionized and initially neutral gas became higher in the simulation than in the toy model.
+The results seen in Figure \ref{fig9} are similar to those seen in Figure \ref{fig4}, which presented the evolution of $\Sigma_{\mathrm{gas}}$ for only the bound particles remaining at each time during the long-timescale integration.
+In Figure \ref{fig4}, $\Sigma_{\mathrm{gas}}$ of both the initially ionized and initially neutral gas became higher in the simulation than in the toy model.
 In the simulation, some of the initially ionized gas will become neutral, and therefore denser and less likely to be unbound than gas that remains ionized.
 From this alone, we would expect the initially ionized gas that remains in the galaxy to be denser than is predicted from the toy model, because some of it has since become neutral.
 However, in addition to this, once the gas has become neutral, NN gas is more dense in the simulation than predicted by the toy model, as seen in Figure \ref{fig9}.
 Conversely, NI gas becomes less dense, but is more likely to be stripped from the galaxy than initially neutral gas that remains neutral.
-Thus it is expected that both the initially ionized and and initially neutral gas that remain bound to the galaxy are denser in the simulation than in the toy model.
+Thus it is expected that both the initially ionized and initially neutral gas that remain bound to the galaxy are denser in the simulation than in the toy model.